nkhotimskii/art_game/README.md

 Navigate to the admin panel that is located on the 8000 port (if you didn't change docker compose settings) of your server.
 It has an "/admin" endpoint.

-To create a test, you should add the data into the questions and answers database models.
+To create a test, you should add the data into the questions and answers database tables.
 In the questions model, there is an "image" field.
 You should add the filename of the image, that you would like to add to the test.
 Also, you should add the answers to a related question.
 The answer(s) that is (are) correct, should be marked as correct.

 After launching the bot, you should see something like this: